R31Z/JS-questions-and-answers/Questions and Answers.md

 A function in JavaScript can be either named or anonymous.
 ## 42. Which built-in method returns the character at the specified index?
 charAt() method returns the character at the specified index.
+## 43. Which built-in method combines the text of two strings and returns a new string?